-Police in Mumbai arrested seven suspects on June 27, according to local and international news reports.
 Investigators believed reputed crime boss Chhota Rajan ordered the killing, police told reporters at a press conference.
 The motive for the killing was not immediately clear, police said, although colleagues told reporters they believed Dey had been targeted for his reporting.

 Dey had covered crime in Mumbai for 22 years and had written two books, Zero Dial: The Dangerous World of Informers and Khallas.